qcri-social/AIDR/API-documentation.md

 Base URI: `http://localhost:port/aidr-output/webresources`

-## Get a jsonp list of labeled tweets from a specific channel
+## Get a JSONP list of labeled tweets from a specific channel

 GET `.../rest/crisis/fetch/channel/{crisisCode}&callback={callbackName}&count={count}`

-* `crisisCode` [mandatory]: the REDIS channel to which to subscribe
+* `crisisCode` [mandatory]: Redis channel identifier to which to subscribe
 * `callback` [optional]: name of the callback function for JSONP data
 * `count` [optional]: the specified number of messages that have been buffered by the service.
 If unspecified or <= 0 or larger than the MAX_MESSAGES_COUNT field, the default number of messages are returned.